ryrr/fullstack-jam-main/README.md

 - Along with this I used the `run_in_threadpool` method from `fastapi.concurrency` to set these chunked tasks to run in the background and not block the event loop.
 - I also set up an endpoint to stream data back to our client to let the client know the status of their job, I implemented this using a `StreamingResponse` to provide light weight SSE (Server Sent Events)
 - Related to this I set up a very simple in-memory store to keep track of the jobs that are currently running, it's just a python dict that uses the jobId to key values that tell us how many chunks remain to be processed
-- I also implemented a cache using `redis` that can cache/retreive companies if the DB is super slow (ended up being overkill)
+- I also implemented a cache using `redis` that can cache/retreive companies, this is used because the join that is used to retreive companies is super slow on a ton of association
+- Basicially all the companies are retreived from Redis, in this app it is basicially acting as our READ DB and POSTGRES is acting as our WRITE DB.
+This keeps the app resposive and delegates the JOINS that update our data to only when new data is written (caching FN called on chunk completion)
 - ### Frontend
 - Set up a simple debounce on the `useEffect` that provides our grid with companies to render, stopping a lot of extra clogging requests when a user scrolls many pages at once
 - Added a Widget to allow users to move items between lists, uses `select` elements and the currently selected collection to determine an action to take